AnggaR96s/Reforestation/README.md

-## What do you give a sick lemon?
-Lemonaid.
+## Thanks for explaining the word "many" to me.
+It means a lot.